Losses can exceed deposits

 |Exotic forex pairs||Yes||Yes|

-WhoTrades offer a user-friendly custom trading platform, available as both a downloadable program or as a broswer based WebTrader.
+WhoTrades offer a user-friendly custom trading platform, available as a browser based WebTrader.
 If you are looking for a MetaTrader broker, see our comparison of MT4 brokers here The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

-WhoTrades allow you to execute a minimum of trade of 1 Lot.
+WhoTrades allows you to execute a minimum trade of 1 Lot.
 This may vary depending on the account you open.
-WhoTrades allow you to execute a maxium trade of 25 lot.
+WhoTrades allows you to execute a maximum trade of 25 lot.
 As WhoTrades offer ECN execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.
 ECN accounts will come with a commission and are more favoured by traders who implement high volume strategies, for example scalpers and automated trading.

-Finally, we’ve listed some of the popular funding methods that WhoTrades offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that WhoTrades offers its traders below.

-WhoTrades have a BrokerNotes A support rating because WhoTrades offer over three languages and email and phone support.
+WhoTrades has a BrokerNotes A support rating because WhoTrades offer over three languages and email and phone support.